 Who takes leftover Halloween candy?

 - Nursing homes

-- Deployed soldiers and troops overseas (Check out Operation Gratitude or Soldiers’ Angels)
+- Deployed soldiers, service members, and troops overseas (Check out care packages for Operation Gratitude, Operation Stars & Stripes, or Soldiers’ Angels Treats)

 - Ronald McDonald House Charities